Know Before You Go – Brush Up on Care Options Before You Need Them

 Getting the right care at the right place and the right time is good for your health; and it can save you time and money.
-Get to know your care options in the Kansas City metro before you need them.
+Know where to go for care – and what is near your home, office, and school – before you need it.
 Where you go depends on the nature and severity of your condition.

-Spira Care Centers provide no-additional-cost primary care.
-If you are enrolled in a Blue KC Individual and Family Plan with exclusive access to Spira Care, visit a Spira Care Center for your family’s advanced primary care needs at no additional cost.
-Eligible members can see a member of a Spira Care Team (including doctors, physicians assistants and behavioral health consultants) in person, by phone, or a video visit.
+Spira Care Centers provide no-additional-cost primary care for Blue KC members enrolled in an Individual and Family Plan with exclusive access to Spira Care.
+You can see a member of a Spira Care Team (including doctors, physicians assistants and behavioral health consultants) in person, by phone, or a video visit.
 Call 913-29-SPIRA (77472) to talk about the type of appointment that works best for you – including same- and next-day appointments for sick care needs and injuries.

 - Virtual Care is a good option for minor issues like a cold, flu, or pink eye, or if you need care at night, on the weekend, or when your doctor is not available.
-Download the MyBlueKC app on Google Play or the App Store, or visit BlueKCVirtualCare.com for more information.
+Members can visit with a virtual care doctor through the MyBlueKC mobile app or at BlueKCVirtualCare.com

 - Retail Health Clinics can be used to treat minor, uncomplicated illness or injury, when you cannot wait for an appointment with your primary care doctor.